giovanniligato/P3CSN/Documentation/Documentation.md

 After this considerations we proceeded in the following way.

-We could try from the beginning with n = 100...

-(1) We set n = 40 (i.e. number of repetitions) and we tried different configurations of T, M and K, where in all of them we set K to be the 33% of M (customers routed are 33%).
-With this latter precaution we are sure that the same percentage of customers will be routed to the quick-checkout tills in all the configurations.
-The configurations that we chose are the following:
+We set the number of repetitions $n$ to be equal to 50 (i.e. greater than 30).
+We run the simulation for 24 hours (of sim-time) using different configurations of $T$ and $M$.
+In each of them we set $K$ in a way that the percentage of customers routed to the quick-checkout tills is the same (i.e. 33%).
+Referring to the previous defined quantity $\aplha(K)$, we set $K$ in a way that $\alpha(K) = 0.33$.
+At this point we proposed the following configurations:

 - Slow Behaviour Experiment:
   - T = 60